5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 The Track at Aysgarth Falls.

-The three Falls along the River Ure are named Upper, Middle and Lower Aysgarth Falls.
-If you start from the Visitor Centre, you could do the Upper Falls first by walking back down toward the bridge.
+Upper, Middle and Lower Aysgarth Falls are the three Falls along the River Ure.
+If you start from the Visitor Centre, you could do the Upper Falls first by walking back toward the bridge.

 Upper Aysgarth Falls

-I parked in the village and walked down the road to the falls, which only took 5-10 minutes, but there is a steep part of the road.
+I parked in the village and walked down the road to the falls, which only took 5-10 minutes, but there was a steep part of the road.
 If you park in the Visitor Centre, you can take the path back to the bridge.
-Once you get to the bridge, you have your first sight of the Upper Aysgarth Falls.
+Once you get to the bridge, you first see the Upper Aysgarth Falls.

 Aysgarth Upper Falls from the Road